SlexAxton/blog/source/_posts/2013-03-18-deploying-javascript-apps-with-scout-files.markdown

 in front of some [sass](http://sass-lang.com/) and [coffeescript](http://coffeescript.org/), or [browserify](http://browserify.org/) with
 [commonjs modules](http://wiki.commonjs.org/wiki/Modules/1.1).
 Whatever you're doing in development is your choice and not the topic du jour.

-The hope is that you have a way to take your dev environment files and wrapping them up into concisely built and minified JavaScript and css files.
+The hope is that you have a way of taking your dev environment files and wrapping them up into concisely built and minified JavaScript and css files.
 Ideally this is an [easy step](http://requirejs.org/docs/optimization.html#basics) for you, otherwise, you'll tend to skip it.
-*Optimize for ease of mind here.* I tend to disagree with the sentiment that *'script tags are enough.'* Try to manage your dependencies in a single place, and that place probably isn't in the order of your script tags in your html.
+*Optimize for ease of mind here.* I tend to disagree with the sentiment that *'script tags are enough.'* Try to manage your dependencies in a single place, and that place probably isn't in the order of your script tags in your HTML.
 Avoiding this step is easy until it isn't.

 ### Loading what you need is better than byte shaving